A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-30202

-CVE-2025-30202 is a denial of service vulnerability in Vllm Vllm that allows attackers to disrupt multi-node deployments via ZeroMQ socket exploitation.
-This post covers technical details, affected versions, and mitigation.
+CVE-2025-30202 is a denial of service and data exposure flaw in Vllm Vllm affecting multi-node deployments via ZeroMQ.
+Attackers can exploit exposed sockets to cause service disruption.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-30202 Overview

 CVE-2025-30202 affects vLLM, a high-throughput inference and serving engine for large language models (LLMs).
-Versions from 0.5.2 up to (but not including) 0.8.5 expose an XPUB ZeroMQ socket bound to all network interfaces in multi-node deployments.
-Any client with network access to the primary vLLM host can connect to this socket, receive internal broadcast traffic intended for secondary nodes, and disrupt service availability.
-The flaw is classified under CWE-770 (Allocation of Resources Without Limits or Throttling).
-The vLLM project addressed the issue in version 0.8.5.
+Versions from 0.5.2 through 0.8.4 bind an XPUB ZeroMQ socket to all network interfaces during multi-node deployments.
+Any network-reachable client can connect to this socket, receive broadcast internal state, and disrupt the publisher by failing to read messages.
+This results in denial of service against tensor-parallel vLLM clusters and unintended exposure of internal communication data.
+The issue is tracked under [CWE-770: Allocation of Resources Without Limits or Throttling].
+Maintainers patched the vulnerability in version 0.8.5 by binding the socket to a specific interface rather than all interfaces.

 Critical Impact